Edgenesis/shifu/docs/design/shifu-framework/telemetry-service-MQTT.md

 ```

-TelemtryService would have 2 methods, one extract rawData and endpoint settings, the other push the rawData to the endpoint according to the settings extracted from the first one.
+TelemetryService would have 2 methods, one extract rawData and endpoint settings, the other push the rawData to the endpoint according to the settings extracted from the first one.

 ```go
 func HandleTelemtryRequest(request *TelemetryRequest) err {